 Arizona Commission on the Arts

 SAA staff annually develop and implement a work plan, which must be approved by commission members.
 The plan outlines particular tasks for realizing select strategic plan goals.
 An output metric and a related time line are aligned with each task and are used to evaluate efforts at the end of the fiscal year.
-The FY2014 work plan serves the FY2011-2016 Strategic Plan.
+The FY2014 work plan served the FY2011-2016 Strategic Plan.

 Montana Arts Council